home-assistant/developers.home-assistant/docs/frontend/custom-ui/custom-strategy.md

 | -- | --
 | `config` | User supplied dashboard configuration, if any.
 | `hass` | The Home Assistant object.
-| `narrow` | If the current user interface is rendered in narrow mode or not.

 ```ts
 class StrategyDemo {